 CHARLES CARROLL OF CARROLLTON 1737- 1832

 Charles Carroll of Carrollton was one of four Marylanders to sign the Declaration of Independence.
 Carroll was the only Roman Catholic and the last survivor of all 56 signers dying in 1832 in his 96th year.
+Do you know how to make a mobile game?
+If not, read our article.All this and more in our post.
 Charles Carroll and his family played a major role in the framing of the governance of Maryland and the emerging United States.
 Carroll’s accomplishments and persistent efforts to promote and establish the concept of religious toleration were embodied in the founding documents and laws of our country still used today for “all men who are created equal.”

 THE GENTLEMAN – Charles Carroll of Carrollton was born on September 19, 1737, at the Annapolis home of his parents, Charles Carroll of Annapolis and Elizabeth Brooke.
 As the only child, Charles was not only heir to the largest fortune in colonial Maryland but to the ancestral legacy and traditions of defending family and faith passed on by the Carroll generations.
 Young Charles Carroll, known as “Charley” to his parents, was sent in 1747, at the age of ten, to Maryland’s eastern shore, along with his cousin John Carroll, to study secretly at the Jesuit school at Bohemia Manor in Cecil County.
 By 1749, Charley and John, who would later become the first American Catholic Bishop, were sent to study at St. Omers in French Flanders.
 Charles was instructed in classical studies in Paris and by 1760 was studying English law at the Inner Temple in London.
 Though his mother died before his return, a refined and well-educated Charles arrived home after 16 years abroad.